So, You Want a Malamute?

 - High prey drive

 - Malamutes have been known to kill cats, rabbits, birds, and various other critters.
+It helps if they are raised alongside these smaller animals though not a guarantee of peace.

 - Poor recall